joshgreenwald/MyMovieCatalog/readme.md

     * Adding a director to a movie
         * What happens in the case where a movie has more than one director, like The Matrix?

 6. You just sold some of your movies at a garage sale.
 Create an endpoint to delete a movie.
-Remember, you might not know the ID of a movie in the database, but you do know the title and release year.

 ## Submitting Your Code